 Ensuring Standards in our Supply Chain

-We are unaware of any human trafficking or slavery activities within our supply chain and contractually require all new suppliers to comply with the UK government’s anti-slavery legislation (Modern Slavery Act 2015).
-In 2022, we began the process of working with our largest suppliers to ask them to report their progress to us on a number of Environmental and Social Governance issues of which slavery was one.
-If potential risks are identified, we will address these risks with the supplier and, where we are not satisfied on compliance, we will consider terminating our contract.
+We are currently unaware of any human trafficking or slavery activities within our supply chain and require all new Suppliers to comply with the UK government’s Modern Slavery Act 2015.
+We continue to collaborate with our largest Suppliers to report their progress on various Environmental and Social Governance issues, including slavery.
+If potential risks are identified, we will address them with the Supplier and, if compliance is unsatisfactory, we will consider terminating the contract.
+All new Suppliers must provide written confirmation of their compliance with the Modern Slavery Act 2015.
+If they cannot provide this confirmation, we will reconsider entering a contractual relationship with them.

 Relevant Policies

-Digital Space is legally compliant with all relevant employment legislation.
-We ensure fairness in the resourcing and advancement of all employees, both permanent and temporary, without discrimination.
+Digital Space fully complies with all relevant employment legislation, ensuring fairness in resourcing and the advancement of all colleagues, both permanent and temporary, and without discrimination.

-All our Policies apply across Digital Space; our Corporate Social Responsibility, Anti-Bribery and Corruption, Diversity, Inclusion and Equal Opportunities, Health & Safety, Labour & Human Rights, Code of Ethics and Whistleblowing Policies, demonstrate Digital Space’s commitment to conduct business in a responsible and ethical manner and ensure our employees receive the duty of care they deserve.
-We expect all suppliers with whom we work to uphold the same standards.
+Our policies, including Corporate Social Responsibility, Anti-Bribery and Corruption, Diversity, Inclusion and Equal Opportunities, Health & Safety, Labour & Human Rights, Code of Ethics, and Whistleblowing, reflect our commitment to conducting business responsibly and ethically.
+These policies ensure that our colleagues receive the care they deserve.
+We also expect all our suppliers to uphold these same high standards.

 Training and Awareness

-In order to ensure awareness and a high level of understanding of Digital Space’s zero-tolerance approach to modern slavery, dedicated training is provided for all employees via our Learning Management System; this ensures all required are trained in implementing our policies and identifying forced labour in practice.
+To ensure awareness and a thorough understanding of Digital Space’s zero-tolerance approach to modern slavery, we provide dedicated training for all colleagues through our Learning Management System.
+This training ensures that everyone is equipped to implement our policies and identify instances of forced labour in practice.

 KPIs

-We track the number of suspected cases of slavery that are reported through our Whistleblowing procedure and ensure that all of them are investigated at Exec level.
+We monitor and track all suspected cases of slavery reported through our Whistleblowing procedure, ensuring that each case is investigated at the Exec level.

 Ongoing improvement